markarenz/mms-next-ssg/PROJECT.md

 ---

+## [ ] MMS-4 Header & Footer

+- Branch: feat/mmsns-4-header-footer
+- User Story: As a user, I should be able to see the navigation and footer for every page.
+As a content editor, I should be able to swap out the header depending on the page.
+- [x] Build out global nav
+- [x] Add a header & footer slot to the CMS page structure to make it easy to swap them out
+- [x] Build a homepage header
+- [x] Build a footer
+- [x] Update/add tests

+---

-## [ ] MMS-4 CMS Sections for Homepage
+## [ ] MMS-5 Homepage Content

-- Branch: feat/mmsns-4-cms-sections-for-homepage
+- Branch: feat/mmsns-5-homepage-content
-- User Story As a user, I should be able to go to the homepage and see styled content based on the Markdown-driven CMS.
+- User Story: As a user, I should be able to go to the homepage and see styled content based on the Markdown-driven CMS.
 - ACs
   - [ ] Build out all CMS section components to handle the homepage content
   - [ ] Where possible create and use common components